3LawsRobotics/3laws/docs/sources/user_guide/configuration/supervisor.rst

    :width: 800px

 This is where you can define the ROS topic that the Supervisor should listen to for the desired control input.
 It takes as entries the topic name, its type, Quality of service, signal rate and an optional mask.
 The output of the filter is published on the Computed Safe Control Input topic.
-The Supervisor will only modify the control input if the Activate checkbox is checked.
+The Supervisor will only modify the control input if the Enabled checkbox is checked.
 This topic can either match the entry topic specs or be a compatible type.
 It's published at the filter rate.

 * **Motion planning output signal**: This is the set of commands requesting speed and rotation (or speed and steering) that the autonomy stack is publishing.
 The ROS message type is needed so that Supervisor knows what to monitor in order to calculate the barrier function value.
 The message quality and receipt rate are monitored as part of the aggregated metrics, and if it fails to arrive within the expected time [1/(signal rate) * Timeout factor], an event will be created and the Run-time Assurance Module will transition to the failure command mode.